It’s not enough that your code is readable: it must perform well too.

 Data estimation depends on statistics created on the tables involved in the query.

-Scalar functions are not set based
+Scalar functions are not set-based

-User-defined scalar functions perform much like a cursor, causing row-by-row processing.
 So, in most cases, it will result in a lousy performance.

 Try converting it to a table-valued function

-Often you can convert them to an inline table-valued function (TVF) using a CROSS APPLY operator.
+Often you can convert them to an inline table-valued function (TVF) using a CROSS APPLY

-Not every conversion is going to increase performance.
 In any situation, proper testing and understanding of the features are essential for a better solution.

 In this article, Simon Liew gives more details on how to refactor SQL Server scalar UDF to inline TVF.

-3 – Ignoring data types
+3. Ignoring data types

 It is simple in concept but seems to be surprisingly difficult in practice.

-Choosing the right data types for SQL Server objects not only improves performance by ensuring a correct execution plan, but it also increases data integrity.
+Choosing the right data types for SQL Server objects not only improves performance by ensuring a correct execution plan, but also increases data integrity.

 Data types matter

-Do not believe me?
 Check this post: Why data type choices matter?

 Implicit conversions

-When you mismatch data types in a WHERE clause (or JOIN condition), SQL Server needs to convert one, automatically, based on its Data Type Precedence rules.
+condition), SQL Server needs to convert one, automatically, based on its data type precedence rules.

 The result is that indexes will not be used efficiently, and you’ll burn CPU in the conversion process.